 Conditional Styles allow you to create rules that decide how columns and rows are styled.

-This example has 4 Conditional Styles:
+This example has 3 Conditional Styles that use Predicates: